dariospace/dariospace.com/README.md

 - [ ] Add option to subscribe with Buttondown
 - [ ] Add Unsplash photos to home
 - [ ] Create posts in Notion
+- [ ] Move head metada to component